moonmatt/InternetConnectionChecker/README.md

 ```bash
 npm init
 ```
-to initialize the project, then install all the required libraries (listed over).
+to initialize the project, then install all the required libraries (listed above).
 At this point download this repo and move all the files and folders (/public, /views and app.js) to your project's folder.

 Now everything should be ready, type in the console